sfepy/example_vibroacoustics/doc/index.rst

 for their effective calculation.

-At the macroscopic level, we consider the waveguide which domain is divided by the perforated plate into two part of the same shape and size, see :numref:`fig_macro`.
+At the macroscopic level, we consider the waveguide which domain is divided by the perforated plate into two parts of the same shape and size, see :numref:`fig_macro`.
 The waveguide input is labelled by :math:`\Gamma_{in}` and the incident wave is imposed on this boundary.
 The anechoic boundary condition is considered at the waveguide output which is labelled by :math:`\Gamma_{out}`.